wawandco/milo/README.md

 # Milo

 This is a linter for html written in Go.
-The goal is to provide a single binary that can run in the context of a CI server without installing other tools.
+The goal is to provide a single binary that can lint HTML in the context of a CI server without installing other tools.

 ## Installation

-### Binary installation

-You can pull Milo's binary from Github's releases folder:
+You can pull Milo's binary from Github's [releases](#) folder:

 Mac
 ```